axiom-data-science/OrcaCNN/README.md

 - Offshore Killer Whales which prey mostly on shark.
 Their calls are very similar to Residents.

 For these 14 years of field recordings, around 22 pods exist, namingly, `AD5`, `AD8`, `AD11`, `AD16`, `AK`, `AK1` (or `AK6`), `AK2`, `AB`, `AB25`, `AN10`, `AX48`, `AX32`, `AG`, `AE`, `AI`, `AY`, `AJ`, `AF4`, `AF22`, `AJ14`, `AJ22` and `AS`.

+To help address false positive dectection of the presence of killer whale's due to humpback whale vocalization, the [MBARI](https://www.mbari.org/) generously provided a collection of humpback whale calls collected from the [MARS hydrophone](https://www.mbari.org/technology/solving-challenges/persistent-presence/mars-hydrophone/).